EdennMenashe/OscarAwardsSQLProject/README.md

 This project showcases the full design and implementation of a relational database for managing Oscar Awards information.
 It includes ERD modeling, table creation (DDL), data population (DML), and analytical SQL queries (DQL).
-All scripts are written for SQL Server (T-SQL).
+All scripts are written for SQL Server.

 ---